brentlaster/codeium-basics/labs.md

 # Codeium Basics
 ## Practical Tips and Best Practices
 ## Session labs
-## Revision 1.0 - 05/17/24
+## Revision 1.0 - 05/18/24

 **Follow the startup instructions in the README.md file IF NOT ALREADY DONE!**

 **NOTE: To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**

-**Lab 1 - Learning how to create good prompts for Copilot**
+**Lab 1 - Learning how to create good prompts for Codeium**

-**Purpose: In this lab, we’ll start to learn about Copilot and how it generates code based on the prompts we provide**
+**Purpose: In this lab, we’ll start to learn about Codeium and how it generates code based on the prompts we provide**

 1. Create a new file.
 In the terminal, enter